Trump's tariffs will make life tough for our firms - German minister

-BERLIN (Reuters) - German Economy Minister Brigitte Zypries said on Friday steel and aluminium tariffs announced by U.S. President Donald Trump would be a burden for companies in Europe’s largest economy.
+BERLIN, March 9 (Reuters) - German Economy Minister Brigitte Zypries said on Friday steel and aluminum tariffs announced by U.S. President Donald Trump would be a burden for companies in Europe’s largest economy.

 “He has ordered punitive tariffs that do not conform with WTO rules and by doing so is increasing consumer prices and making the work of our companies - both large and small - harder,” Zypries said in a statement.